Invariants for critical dimension groups and permutation-Hermite equivalence

 Then $C$ and $C'$ are conjugate via the transposition $\(\smallmatrix 0 & 1 \\ 1 & 0 \\ \endsmallmatrix \) \oplus (1)$, hence are PHermite equivalent.
 This type of phenomenon can be avoided by refining the invariant.
 For example, we can make the top of the first column to the right of identity block be increasing; if there are ties, we can go to the next truncated column, and break the ties, etc. However, there is a less trivial difficulty with terminal matrices.

 Applied to an $\NS$ matrix, the terminal form has an identity block of some size in the upper left corner.
-If two terminal forms are PHermite-equivalent, it would be nice if the size of the identity blocks were the same.
+If two terminal forms are PH-equivalent, it is natural to ask whether the sizes of the identity blocks are the same.
 The answer is no, and we will see that this phenomenon occurs fairly frequently, almost generically (Proposition \twothr).
 The equation,